 In Memory of Ahmad Ali Gramian (1956-2018)

 October 19th-20th, 2018

 UC Santa Barbara, California, United States

 The Fourth Annual Conference of the Iranian Studies Initiative will be held on Friday and Saturday, October 19th-20th, 2018 at the University California, Santa Barbara.
-The theme of this year’s conference is Slavery and Sexual Labor in the Middle East and North Africa and we welcome proposals for academic papers addressing the institution of marriage, slavery, concubinage, prostitution, indentured servitude or debt slavery, as well as the lives of orphans, divorced women, and widows in the Middle East and North Africa.
-Papers focusing on the parallels and disjunctures between early modern and contemporary forms of coercive gendered labor practices and sexual servitude in the 19th and 20th centuries are particularly welcome, but all papers related to these subjects will be considered.
+The theme of this year’s conference is Slavery and Sexual Labor in the Middle East and North Africa.
+Papers will be on a variety of issues dealing with slavery, concubinage, prostitution, indentured servitude or debt slavery, as well as the lives of orphans, divorced women, and widows in Iran, the Ottoman Empire, and the Persian Gulf areas.
+Presenters and discussants will be looking at parallels and disjunctures between early modern and contemporary forms of coercive gendered labor practices and sexual servitude in the 19th and 20th centuries.

 Eric Massie, PhD Candidate